Westgarth, Victoria: Westgarth today

 The Westgarth Cinema was one of the last two remaining single-screen venues in Melbourne, until being redeveloped in 2006.
-After several years of uncertainty about its commercial survival, the family owners finally sold it to Palace Cinemas in 2005, while retaining ownership of the building.
-Although many original features have been preserved, it is now a popular multiplex with a 300-seat cinema downstairs and now four smaller cinemas upstairs.
+After several years of uncertainty about its commercial survival, the family owners finally sold the business to Palace Cinemas in 2005, while retaining ownership of the building.
+Although many original features have been preserved, it is now a popular multiplex with a 170-seat cinema downstairs and now four smaller cinemas upstairs.

 The train line through Westgarth station is now part of the Hurstbridge line, following an easterly route into the city.
-A second, proximate station on the Mernda line, Rushall, is accessed via a pedestrian and cyclist bridge over the Merri Creek (the bridge connects through to an east–west cycle route along Linear Park, one of the nicest such parks in Melbourne).
+A second, proximate station on the Mernda line, Rushall, is accessed via a pedestrian and cyclist bridge over the Merri Creek (the bridge connects through to an east–west cycle route along Linear Park).
 The High Street tram line is now part of Melbourne tram route 86.
 Upgrading the tram line occurred in 2011, with three stops reduced to two in Westgarth and increased dangers to cyclists and pedestrians close to the relocated central stop.
-The tram changes are noted in Council consultation and in many media articles and community campaigns.
-In August 2013, in the last phase of the tram works, metal sculptures designed by Syrinx Environmental were added to the new median strip, producing a local outcry on social media and featuring in the national press.
+The tram changes are noted in Council consultation and in many media articles and project community campaigns.
+In August 2013, in the last phase of the tram works, steel pyramid sculptures designed by Syrinx Environmental were added to the new median strip, producing a local outcry on social media and featuring in the national press.
 The Council voted to remove them again after 3 weeks.

 The Jika Jika Community centre on Plant Street is the main meeting place for local events and activities.